HG-Qin/GMPNP-COMSOL/README.md

 ## The function of the GMPNP model

-modeling the cation effect on HER in a rotaiton disk electrode (RDE, 1600rpm) in the solution of 0.01M HClO4 + 10mM LiClO4  by solving the general modified Poisson-Nerst-Planck (GMPNP) equation
+modeling the cation effect on HER in a rotation disk electrode (RDE, 1600rpm) in the solution of 0.01M HClO4 + 10mM LiClO4  by solving the general modified Poisson-Nerst-Planck (GMPNP) equation

 ## Mathematical description of GMPNP model